 A cathartic and viseral method of play and structure of our unconscious mind.
 A great way to delve deeply inward and understand your needs, wants and expression of the unsaid.

 Like CBT this way of working is more structured and can be a challenge for those in need of its intervention.
 ERT is used to help people who are struggling with Obsessive Compulsive Disorder (OCD) who are bound by the their Unwanted Intrusive Thoughts (UIT).

-Conecting with your Inner Child is a way of working to help you heal from the past and times in your childhood which still effect you to this day.
-This approach can be structured, whilst empathic and guides you through healing your wounds from adverse childhood experiences.
+Connecting with your Inner Child is a way of working to help you heal from the past and times in your childhood which still effect you to this day.
+This approach can be structured, whilst empathic and guides you through healing your wounds from adverse childhood experiences (ACES).

 Transactional Analysis (TA)

-TA is a great way to understand your communication style and that of others, so you can be assertive, yet kind and calm when conversing and grow awareness.
+TA is a great way to understand your communication style and that of others, so you can be assertive, yet kind, calm and boundaried when conversing and grow awareness.

 Brief Solution Focussed Counselling (BSFT)

 As you may have guessed from the title BSFT is very much about focussing on a solution to the problem you feel you have and how changes might be made to make the focus a reality.
 This work is short term and does not look into any patterns from past experiences.